Type species: Perisomena caecigena (Kupido, 1825).

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Pontomediterranean subsection of the Mediterranean refuge.

+A nocturnal subspecies inhabiting dry, shrubby, open woodland with oaks (Quercus).
 This subspecies starts to emerge after the onset of cool and misty autumn nights, generally during mid afternoon, having spent the summer as a pupa.
 Males start to fly about an hour after darkness falls, preferring cool (or even cold), moist conditions.
 Females start to call (scent) about 2 hours after darkness, and can attract many males.
 Both sexes remain active down to temperatures of 2°C, and will even tolerate mild frosts.
 Males come to light, and many can frequently be seen frantically dashing around in the beams of car headlights when driving through favoured woodlands.

 At rest the wings are held in a V-shape over the back in a manner similar to that of Aglia tau.

 This is a short-lived, frantic species.
 Most individuals pair on the first night after emergence, this activity taking between 15 minutes and 2 hours.
-The females then try to deposit all their eggs that night, the remaining few during the next night.
+The females then try to deposit all their eggs that night, and the remaining few during the next night.
 Few adults live more than 3-4 days once paired.

 Depending on latitude and altitude, late September to early November, with most out in October.

+LARVA: Full-fed 60mm.
+Monomorphic.
 The newly-hatched, 4.5mm long larvae, which are black with brown tubercles, consume part of their eggshells and then wander off some distance to find suitable resting sites among the unfurling spring leaves.
 At this stage they sit in groups on the upper surfaces of leaves and twigs.
-When fully grown they become solitary and are similar to the larvae of S. pavonia, in being pale green with six small yellowish tubercles per segment, a yellow subspiracular band on the abdominal segments, but with long white hairs on the tubercles.
+When fully grown they become solitary and are similar to the larvae of Saturnia pavonia, in being pale green with six small yellowish tubercles per segment, a yellow subspiracular band on the abdominal segments, but with long white hairs on the tubercles.
 The body itself is covered with shorter white hairs.
+Depending on the quality of the hostplant, the larvae may undergo four or five instars.
+The larvae require hot, dry conditions, and can be found during April and May.

 When feeding on oak the young larvae will avidly eat the immature pollen sacks of male catkins.